 , but the price is quite high.
 The Galaxy S22’s limited warranty is very similar to Apple’s and covers one year for repair or replacement of factory defective parts.
 Unfortunately, these manufacturer warranties leave phones unprotected.

-To enjoy peace of mind knowing your smartphone is protected against spills, cracks, drops, accidents, and electronic failure, consider Upsie’s extended smartphone warranty coverage
+To enjoy peace of mind knowing your smartphone is protected against spills, cracks, drops, accidents, and electronic failure, consider Upsie’s Smartphone Subscription Warranties

 .
-Upsie’s coverage costs up to 70% less than the manufacturer’s extended warranties, ensuring that customers get the best protection for the best price.
+Upsie’s coverage costs less than the manufacturer’s extended warranties, ensuring that customers get the best protection for the best price.
 In addition, Upsie offers 24-7 live claims support and locally certified repair technicians.
-Upsie also offers free transfers, and you can even pay over time with Klarna

 The bottom line is regardless of whether you choose to purchase the iPhone 13